deuscode/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/Invoke-WSManAction.md

 Certificates are used in client certificate-based authentication.
 They can be mapped only to local user accounts; they do not work with domain accounts.

-To get a certificate thumbprint, use the Get-Item or Get-ChildItem command in the Windows PowerShell Cert: drive.
+To get a certificate thumbprint, use the Get-Item or Get-ChildItem command in the PowerShell Cert: drive.

 ```yaml
 Type: String